Fauci warns about ‘prematurely’ dropping mask mandates as DC lifts requirement - NewsBreak

 “When you have a dynamic like that … you really gotta be careful,” he said.
 “Masks are not going to be forever for sure.
 The more people that get vaccinated, the more people that get boosted, the lower the level of infection in the community will be, and then you start thinking about pulling back on masks.”

 “But you don’t want to do it prematurely,” he added.
-“As much as you’d like to do it, you’ve got to be careful.”Vanderbilt Study: Accurate positive COVID-19 result twice as likely if tested in middle of day compared to at night
+“As much as you’d like to do it, you’ve got to be careful.”All American adults now eligible for coronavirus booster shots

 Fauci pointed to the national increase in cases, citing that they are up 29 percent from two weeks earlier.
 Hospitalizations have ticked up 6 percent, while deaths still are decreasing, although he cautioned fatalities are “usually a lagging indicator.”